yongxinhui/ForAllX/ProblemSets/Carnap/ProblemSets/08_Problem_Set.md

 For these initial three translation exercises, do **NOT** use any quantifiers!

-- Instead, since the Universe of Discourse (UD) is so tiny, simply ascribe properties to constants from the UD, which in this case are names of imaginary SENIORS at an imaginary university where everyone is happy because there is no logic HW ever!

 - Some of these require long-ish disjunctions and conjunctions.
 Carnap will now accept disjunctions and conjunctions of more than two disjuncts/conjuncts, e.g., it treats `(A & B & C)` as if you had typed `((A & B) & C)`, likewise for `( Pa v Pb v Pc v Pd )` is treated as if you had typed `( (Pa v Pb) v (Pc v Pd) )`.
 Rejoice!

-- **Universe of Discourse** (UD): the set $\{ a, b, c, d \}$ denoting the seniors Alice, Bob, Carol, and David, respectively.
+- Consider the constants $a, b, c, d$ denoting the seniors Alice, Bob, Carol, and David, respectively.

 **Predicate schemas**: